iterative/ldb-resources/documentation/Command-summary.md

 `INIT` creates a new LDB instance (repository) in the given directory.
 For most enterprise installations, LDB repository folder would be a shared directory on a fast disk. `INIT` does not attempt to locate an active LDB instance, and permits a new LDB repository to reside anywhere in a filesystem.

-In addition to creating an LDB instance, `INIT` makes a global configuration file at `~/.ldb/config` and sets the `core.ldb_dir` key to point to a new LDB location.
+In addition to creating an LDB instance, `INIT` makes a global configuration file at `~/.ldb/config` and sets the `core.ldb_dir` key to point to new LDB location.
 If configuration files already exist, `INIT` does not change them.

 Running `ldb init <path>` creates the following directory structure:
 ```